Bikramai/Python-Projects/README.md

 By the end of each project, we will not only have a working solution, but also a deep understanding of the logic and thought process behind it.

 # Project:1 - Dice Rolling Game
+- When we execute this program, first, we get question, roll the dice.
+In this program we have only two options,yes, or no. If we type anything else, we get an error message saying invalid choice.
+We can type y, eihter lowercase or uppercase, it doesn't matter.
+And every time we get two new random numbers, just like how we roll a doce.
+If we type n, our program terminates and displays a message saying thanks for playing.